About me

 I’m also the main contributor to making torchaudio.functional.lfilter differentiable.
 To know what I’m working on at the moment, you can check out my Kanban on GitHub.

 If you want to contact me for any reason, you can reach me via email or Twitter.
-If you’re interested in what I’m doing and want to support me, you can consider buying me a coffee on GitHub.
+If you’re interested in what I’m doing and want to support me, you can consider buying me a coffee on GitHub, where you can also book me for a 1-on-1 code review session.